Dev-Ali-Raza/my-portfolio/README.md

 This is my personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 It highlights my professional experience, technical skills, and showcases the projects I've worked on.

-> This portfolio serves as my online resume and project gallery.

 ---

 ## 🌐 Live Demo

 🔗 [Visit My Portfolio](https://dev-ali-raza.github.io/my-portfolio/)

-> Replace the link above with your live GitHub Pages or domain.

 ---